-According to their website, the Rare Species Fund was established in, “1982 to provide financial support to on-site wildlife conservation projects and wildlife education programs around the globe.”
-It goes on to say, “The Rare Species Fund actively supports the African Association of Zoos and Aquaria (PAAZAB) in its efforts to improve African zoo collection management, captive animal husbandry and public educational messages.”
-So, basically, many of their “conservation” funds are being spent on … captivity.
+According to their website, the Rare Species Fund was established in, “1982 to provide financial Support to on-site wildlife Conservation projects and wildlife education programs around the globe.”
+It goes on to say, “The Rare Species Fund actively supports the African Association of Zoos and Aquaria (PAAZAB) in its efforts to improve African zoo collection management, captive animal husbandry, and public educational messages.”
+So many of their “Conservation” funds are being spent on … captivity.

 Doc Antle vehemently defends his right to own and exploit exotic animals saying, “I still think this is your right to have your own tiger and be killed by your own tiger; just keep it in a cage forever and don’t let anyone else near you or watch you have it happen.”
 Statements like these make it seem as though he is more interested in conserving his right to keep wild animals than in keeping animals wild.

 5. Life in the Wild vs. Life in a Tourism Center

 Animals used for tourism are generally housed in one location and then taken to another to perform whatever tricks that they’ve been trained for in the interest of generating an income.
 This often leads to physical and emotional stress as the animals are forced into unnatural circumstances, taken from their family or social groups, and forced to comply with the will of their trainer to produce a cute photo.
 Comparatively speaking, the life of an animal used for entertaining tourists is vastly different from the one they would enjoy in the wild.